-Emerging leaders moving up in the organization must quickly learn and apply strong management, communication and strategic skills.
-In this course, you will learn to problem solve and collaborate in complex work environments, create a culture of open and candid communication, and understand how to leverage emotional intelligence to build great teams.
+Emerging leaders must be flexible and able to apply strong management, communication and strategic skills.
+In this course, you will learn to problem solve and collaborate in complex work environments, create a culture of open and candid communication, and leverage emotional intelligence to build great teams.

 Time to complete: 8 hours

 Live sessions: 1:00 to 3:00 p.m.
 ET on Jan 26, 27 and 28, 2021